Share this

 - Delivery track record

-- Availability, including protocol when there’s risk of a shortage
+- Availability, including protocol when there’s a risk of a shortage

 - NCNR (non-cancellable and non-returnable) policies